seamile/PyTutor/README.md

 # PyTutor

-Forks from the [OnlinePythonTutor](https://github.com/pgbovine/OnlinePythonTutor) project.
+This repository is copies from the [OnlinePythonTutor](https://github.com/pgbovine/OnlinePythonTutor) project.

+The author is [Philip Guo](https://pg.ucsd.edu/).
+And the official website is <https://pythontutor.com/>.

-Add the dockerfile, that you can deploy the pytutor in a container.
+I just add a dockerfile, that you can deploy the pytutor in a container.

-You can visit here: [PyTutor](http://pytutor.seamile.cn/)
+You can visit my demo here: [PyTutor](http://pytutor.seamile.cn/visualize.html).

 ## Usage